scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 * JavaScript
 * the DOM, which is how JavaScript controls the page, including HTML, CSS and event handling
+* jQuery, a library for doing common DOM-related operations

 ## Waiting list